 If you are not super committed to spending a lot of money to fix your hot water shortage problem, these low-capacity types of units can be useful.
-While they won’t be able to provide hot water to all of your faucets at the same time, they will provide continuous hot water for one faucet at a time.
+They won’t be able to provide hot water to all of your faucets at the same time.
+But they will provide continuous hot water for one faucet at a time.

 To get a decently capable heater though, it will cost you a good chunk of change.
-On the high end, there are instant water heater units that will be capable of heating enough water for every faucet.
+Some instant water heater units are capable of heating enough water for every faucet.
 These can cost upwards of $1,000.

 Most people that install these tankless hot water heaters will opt for something in between.
-Normally you will want a model that can heat more than one faucet at a time, but not necessarily every single one.
+Normally you will want a model that can heat more than one faucet at a time.

 This kind of capacity will cost you anywhere from $500 to $1,000.
 In this price range, you can get a capacity of 3-5 gallons per minute.
-For reference, one faucet will use about a gallon per minute in an RV and a shower will use around two GPM.
+For reference, one faucet will use about a gallon per minute in an RV.
+A shower uses around two GPM.

 Most RVs are not designed to accommodate a tankless water heater.
 There is no place to just plug it in, you need to take care of putting in the system yourself, routing the water around the old hot water tank and into the tankless heater.

-You will also need to hook up the electricity or propane, which is not too complicated but for some people might be more than they are comfortable doing.
+You will also need to hook up the electricity or propane.
+This is not too complicated but for some people might be more than they are comfortable doing.

-In fact, one of the biggest factors in what a tankless heater will cost you isn’t even the heater itself, but the installation cost.
+In fact, one of the biggest factors in what a tankless heater will cost you isn’t even the heater itself.
+It’s the installation cost.
 If you have the skills to wire it up or to create a propane gas connection, then you won’t need to worry about any sort of installation cost.

-If you don’t feel comfortable doing those things, then hiring someone to do them will be an extra expense you will need to plan for.
+If you don’t feel comfortable doing those things, hiring someone will be an extra expense.

-If you live in your camper full time, then this savings will translate into a much higher actual dollar amount of savings versus someone who only uses their RV for a few weekends a year.
+So, are tankless water heaters for RVs a good investment?
+Do the benefits outweigh the costs?
+The answer depends mainly on how you use your RV.
+If you live in your RV full time, then this savings will translate into a much higher actual dollar amount of savings versus someone who only uses their RV for a few weekends a year.

-With respect to the second question, let me just say this: If you are really interested in a tankless water heater but are worried about the installation, I would recommend doing some research first on the installation process to see if it is something you might feel comfortable doing.
-You might find that it is something you are capable of doing.
+If you are really interested in a tankless water heater but worried about the installation, research the installation process.
+See if it is something you might feel comfortable doing.
+You might find that you can do it.

-So your actual costs will vary from what I present here.
+Your actual costs of tankless water heaters for RVs will vary.
 But if you install it yourself, and if you live full time in your RV, the numbers might look something like this:

-You would have an initial cost of about $1,000 for the tankless heater vs an $800 initial cost for a traditional heater.
-That is an extra $200 you are spending, but by lasting 5 to 10 more years, that translates to a cost savings per-year of operation.
+Upfront cost of about $1,000 for the tankless heater vs an $800 initial cost for a traditional heater.
+That is an extra $200 you are spending.
+But by lasting 5 to 10 more years, that translates to a cost savings per-year of operation.

 When you add to this the fact that you are using one-third less energy, if your annual energy cost to heat the water is $200, that is a savings of about $60 per year.
 So that savings alone could pay for itself in just a few years.

-While those reasons for going tankless are perfectly fine, speaking from an “investment” point of view, it is not as compelling as for the full-timers.
+These reasons for going tankless are perfectly fine.
+But speaking from an “investment” point of view, it is not as compelling for part-time RVers.
 But over the lifetime of the RV, it could still have an effect on your operations costs.

-And finally, there is one more point: If you ever decide to sell your RV, then having a tankless heater already installed could add to the overall value.
+And finally, if you ever decide to sell your RV, then having a tankless heater can add to the overall value.

-Since tankless water heaters have had an explosion in popularity, and everyone just loves not running out of hot water anyway, they are pretty much all the rage right now.
-Having a decent one already installed could be a strong selling point when trying to attract buyers.
+Tankless water heaters for RVs are growing more popular.
+Everyone loves not running out of hot water.
+Having a decent unit already installed could be a strong selling point when trying to attract buyers.

 So there you go.
 Tankless water heaters are way cool, a bit more expensive, and full of possibility.
-Let me know what you decide and what other considerations you might have that weigh on whether a tankless water heater is a good investment.
+Let me know what you decide.
+Comment on other considerations to decide if tankless water heaters for RVs are a good investment.

 As for me?
-I’m a big fan of efficiency, and of limitless hot water, so I personally am a big fan of going tankless.
+I’m a big fan of efficiency.
+And I love limitless hot water.
+I am a big fan of going tankless.